fenago/ml-scikit-keras-tensorflow/labs/lab_2.md

 Consistency: All objects share a consistent and simple interface:

-    Estimators

-    :   Any object that can estimate some parameters based on a dataset is called an *estimator* (e.g., an `imputer` is an estimator).
+    Estimators: Any object that can estimate some parameters based on a dataset is called an *estimator* (e.g., an `imputer` is an estimator).
 The estimation itself is performed by the `fit()` method, and it takes only a dataset as a